 After you’ve written down the dimensions, you can use them to search for the correct mainspring online.

 There’s one problem with this method though.
 How do you know if the previous watchmaker fitted the right mainspring?
-Perhaps he or she fitted the wrong one.
+Perhaps he or she installed the wrong one.

 That’s like copying in class from the one guy who didn’t study.

 If you need to calculate the length of a mainspring, you can use the following formula:

 - Mainspring should only occupy ½ of the barrel.